lzhecheng/cloud-provider-azure/site/content/en/topics/shared-ip.md

   type: LoadBalancer
 ```

-Note that the `loadBalancerIP` is not set, or Azure would find a pre-allocated public IP with the address.
+Note that the annotation `service.beta.kubernetes.io/azure-load-balancer-ipv4` or `service.beta.kubernetes.io/azure-load-balancer-ipv6` is not set, or Azure would find a pre-allocated public IP with the address.
 After obtaining the IP address of the service, you could create other services using this address.

 ```yaml
 apiVersion: v1